TheDahv/dahvsite/src/posts/product-compositional-atoms.md

 date: 2021-03-20
 categories: product management
 ogimage: null
 summary: When we think about products, we often think about capabilities and features.
 We think about the technologies and functionality that a product has a customer want to pay for.
-I think this is "inside out" thinking and I want to show you how to think about user outcomes first and how to compose them from smaller atomic ideas.
+I think this is "inside out" thinking.
+I want to show you how to think about user outcomes first and how to compose them from smaller atomic ideas.
 ---

 # Product Compositional Atoms

----
-title: Composing products with capabilities, features, and outcomes
-slug: product-compositional-atoms
-date: 2021-03-20
-categories: product management
-ogimage:
-summary: !
 When we think about products, we often think about capabilities and features.
 We think about the technologies and functionality that a product has a customer want to pay for.
-I think this is "inside out" thinking and I want to show you how to think about user outcomes first and how to compose them from smaller atomic ideas.
+I think this is "inside out" thinking.
+I want to show you how to think about user outcomes first and how to compose them from smaller atomic ideas.
----

 ## Thinking inside out